julianborghuis/MyScript/README.md

 This code is made in Dutch

-To do list:
+# To do list:
-Make it English
+- Make it English
-Make it French
+-Make it French
-Make it German
+- Make it German